sischi/selve-bridge/readme.md

 ```sh
 java -jar selve-bridge-<VERSION>.jar
 ```
-Alternatively you can simply run the shell script `start.sh` (you can find it in the foldeer `/docker/app`) with the *.jar* file of the desired version in the same folder.
+Alternatively you can simply run the shell script `start.sh` (you can find it in the folder `/docker/`) with the *.jar* file of the desired version in the `bin/` subfolder.
+Make sure that the `/docker/` is your working directory.

 ## docker
 you have multiple ways of running the selve-bridge application as a docker container.

 ## docker run script
-You can simply change to the `docker/app` folder and execute the `docker-run.sh` script, that will build the required docker image `adoptopenjdk-8` (a debian base image with the latest java 8 version of adoptopenjdk) and start the container.
+You can simply change to the `docker` folder and execute the `docker-run-selvebridge.sh` script, that will build the required docker image `selve-bridge:latest` (a debian base image with the latest java 8 version of adoptopenjdk) and start the container.
 Maybe you have to edit the script to apply customization, e.g. you use another device name for the selve gateway.

 ## docker-compose
 Another way to run this application is in a docker container.
 Then you can use a pre-compiled version of this application to be run with the provided docker-compose file.
 For this you need `docker` and `doker-compose` to be installed on the target system.
 Then all you need to do is to run for example
 ```sh
 docker-compose up
 ```
 from within the docker folder (`/docker`).
+Maybe you need to edit the docker-compose file to fit your needs and environment (e.g. modify the target selve-gateway device or change the port to be exposed).